 1. Overview

-This guide provides detailed methodological information related to the data sources and methods used to estimate long-term international migration, including estimates for EU, non-EU and British Nationals.
+This guide provides detailed methodological information related to the data sources and methods used to estimate long-term international migration, including estimates for EU+, non-EU+ and British nationals.
 It can be referenced by technical users when using our statistics and will be updated following any method changes.

 About our estimates

 Our Long-term international migration (LTIM) estimates are currently published twice a year, at the end of May and at the end of November.
-We publish estimates of immigration, emigration and net migration for non-EU, EU and British nationals, as well as further nationality breakdowns for immigration into the UK.
+We publish estimates of immigration, emigration and net migration for non-EU+, EU+ and British nationals, as well as further nationality breakdowns for immigration into the UK.
 Our latest estimates currently use different data sources and methods for each nationality grouping.

 We define a long-term international migrant (applying the United Nations definition) as someone who changes their country of usual residence for 12 months or more, so that the destination country effectively becomes the country of usual residence.
 Our estimates are calculated for international migration within 12-month reference periods, for example year ending (YE) December 2023 covers international migration to and from the UK from 1 January 2023 to 31 December 2023.

-The latest available data for long-term international migration provide consistent migration estimates from 2012 to present.
-The latest published three data points are provisional.
-While we know how many have arrived or left, when producing provisional estimates (the latest of which is only five months after the reference period) we apply assumptions and adjustments based on historical data to account for not having 12 months of information on travel patterns to determine if a person is a long-term migrant.
-These provisional estimates are updated when more data become available.
-For a preliminary estimate of uncertainty that arises from these adjustments, see our methodology, Measuring uncertainty in international migration estimates.
+While we know how many people have arrived or left, when producing provisional estimates (the latest of which is only five months after the reference period) we apply assumptions and adjustments based on historical data to account for not having 12 months of information on travel patterns to determine if a person is a long-term migrant.

-2. Method for non-EU+ estimates
+Back to table of contents2.
+Method for non-EU+ estimates

-Non-EU migration refers to the migration of people who do not hold British or EU nationality.
+Non-EU+ migration refers to the migration of people who do not hold British or EU+ nationality.

 Data source

-To produce our estimates of non-EU international migration, we use Home Office Borders and Immigration (HOBI) data.
+To produce our estimates of non-EU+ international migration, we use Home Office Borders and Immigration (HOBI) data.
 These are derived from a linked database that combines data from Home Office systems to build travel histories that consist of an individual’s travel into or out of the UK, and data relating to their immigration status.
 For more information, see our article, Long-term international migration: quality assuring administrative data.

 Method